apache/pekko/docs/src/main/paradox/multi-jvm-testing.md

 The multi-JVM tasks are similar to the normal tasks: `test`, `testOnly`, and `run`, but are under the `multi-jvm` configuration.

-So in Akka, to run all the multi-JVM tests in the akka-remote project use (at the sbt prompt):
+So in Pekko, to run all the multi-JVM tests in the pekko-remote project use (at the sbt prompt):

 ```none
 remote-tests/multi-jvm:test
 ```

-Or one can change to the `akka-remote-tests` project first, and then run the
+Or one can change to the `pekko-remote-tests` project first, and then run the
 tests:

 ```none